charleycorneil/hello-world/README.md

 5. Make sure there are instructions on how to set up your project after downloading.
 6. Then submit your Github link to this assignment.
 7. Add a screenshot of your app running in Expo Go.

+# How to Run the App

+1. Install Node.js from the official website.
+2. Download or clone this project and open the folder.
+3. Install the project dependencies.
+4. Start the Expo development server.
+5. Open the Expo Go app on your phone and scan the QR code to run the app.